Casio fx-1 Scientific Calculator

 Nixie Tube Display Detail

-The fx-1 has quite a compliment of scientific functions, some of which are uncommon even on today's advanced scientific calculators.
+The fx-1 has quite a complement of scientific functions, some of which are uncommon even on today's advanced scientific calculators.
 Among the functions the machine provices are sine, cosine, tangent, arctangent, and hyperbolic sine and cosine.
 The machine also has keys for conversions from degrees to radians and back, square root, cube root, conversion of degress/minutes/seconds to decimal degrees, natural logarithm, base 10 logarithm, ex, and ax functions.
 The machine has an accumulator-style memory register, with [M+] and [M-] keys, a [MR] memory recall key, and an [MC] memory clear key.
 It also has a separate store/recall memory register.
 The [K IN] key saves the number in the display into this register (not a constant, more on function of constant later), and the [K OUT] key recalls the content of the K register.
 The K register is retained through all but the power being turned off.
 The machine has a capacity of 12 digits.
 It can be set for full floating decimal point, or in fixed positions at 0, 2, 3, 4, 6 or 8 digits behind the decimal point, via slide switches at the left side of the keyboard panel.
 In fixed point mode, the machine can be set to round off results to the least significant digit displayed, or drop any digits behind the last displayed digit.
 The machine has an automatic constant feature which is activated for multiplication or division by simply pressing the function key twice. e.g., to repetitively multiply by two, starting with one, you would press " [X] [X] [+=] [+=] [+=] ...".
-Also included in the compliment of keys is the [CHG Sign] key for toggling the sign of the number in the display, and an [EXC] key to exchange the display and operand register with each other.
+Also included in the complement of keys is the [CHG Sign] key for toggling the sign of the number in the display, and an [EXC] key to exchange the display and operand register with each other.
 While the scientific functions of the machine are quite admirable for the day, there are a number of restrictions upon some of the functions which are interesting, indicating either a limited amount of ROM space to store the programs for the functions, or other restrictions in the internal logic of the machine.
 For example, the ex function will not allow an operand of any more than 9.99999999999, and the cube root function will not allow an operand of more than 999999.999999.
 Any larger operands will cause an error condition, even though the actual result is still within calculating range of the machine.
 The an function is also interesting, and unique.
 The first number (the number which is to be raised to a power) is entered, then the [an] key is pressed.
 Then, the keyboard accepts a SINGLE digit, and raises the first entered number to the power specified by that digit immediately.
 If any other than a key from zero through nine is pressed, the an operation is canceled.
 Basically, this means that this function can raise numbers from the 0th power to the 9th power only.
 While the operation is in progress, you can see that the machine simply does successive multiplications to calculate the result.

 Error/overflow detection on the machine is OK, but not totally comprehensive.
 Taking the square root of a negative number yields a negative result with no error indicated.
 There is no dedicated error or overflow indicator, with the machine opting instead to clear the display to all zeros and ignoring keypresses.
 Pressing the [AC] (all clear) key will clear the entire machine (except the K register) including any error lock condition.
 Pressing the [C] key clears any entry currently in the display.